Differentiability and Other Properties of the Cosmological Volume Function: Differentiability of the cosmological volume function

 Since $t_-$ and $t_\CS$ are continuous by \cite[Prop.~2.1]{CGM16} and Lemma~\ref{lem:tCS} respectively, also $b$ is continuous.
 For some fixed but arbitrary $Z \in TM$, choose a local trivialization of $N^-_h I^+(\CS)$ on a relatively compact neighborhood $U$ of $\pi(Z)$,

-We can thus write $b = b(\theta,p)$ as a function of variables $\nu \in S^{n-1}$ and $p \in U$.
-From (relative) compactness of $U$ and $S^{n-1}$, it follows that $b$ is uniformly continuous on $\pi^{-1}(U)$.
+We can thus write $b = b(\nu,p)$ as a function of variables $\nu \in \mathbb{S}^{n-1}$ and $p \in U$.
+From (relative) compactness of $U$ and $\mathbb{S}^{n-1}$, it follows that $b$ is uniformly continuous on $\pi^{-1}(U)$ and bounded above by some constant $C$.
 Moreover, the solutions $L(Z)$ to the Jacobi equation depend continuously on the initial datum $Z$.
-Since we may write the integral above as
+We may write the integral above as